biggik/nopLocalizationHelper/README.md

         Func<T, string, bool> areResourcesEqual
         )
 ```
-i.e. it takes functiona delegates for alla actions that are required.
+i.e. it takes function delegates for all actions that are required by the helper.
 The helper doesn't even know about nopCommerce's LocaleStringResource

 The following utility method is an example of instantiating this helper

 ```
-    private LocaleStringHelper<LocaleStringResource> ResourceHelper()
+    private LocaleStringHelper<LocaleStringResource> ResourceHelper() =>
-    {
-        return new LocaleStringHelper<LocaleStringResource>
+        new LocaleStringHelper<LocaleStringResource>
         (
             GetType().Assembly,
             from lang in _languageService.GetAllLanguages() select (lang.Id, lang.LanguageCulture),